bulletmark/cdhist/README.md

 listed above so you may need to work out the location from where to source the `cdhist.rc` file.

+NOTE: The `cd` alias is only created for and invoked by user interactive shell sessions, i.e. only for `cd` commands you manually type yourself.
+System or personal scripts and programs always use the standard shell `cd` command.

 ### FZF INTEGRATION

 The popular [Command Line Fuzzy Finder](https://github.com/junegunn/fzf)